AntonelaMalii/CSLab/Lab3/README.md

 • Create and save a policy that contains only the selected options under the same name or a different one

+## Lab 3 Task
+• Perform an audit of the workstation, using the options that were selected;

+• Output the results of the audit on screen.

 ## Features implemented
 1. Download Audit Policies from the link: https://www.tenable.com/;